biki08089/Future-Of-AI/README.md

   - **"Explore more from creators" tab**:
     - Clicking on this tab takes users to a page where they can explore additional content from other creators on the platform.

-These features collectively provide a seamless and tailored user experience, ensuring that both admin and regular users can access and interact with the website's content according to their respective roles and permissions.
+These features collectively provide a seamless and tailored user experience, ensuring that both admin and regular users can access and interact with the web app's content according to their respective roles and permissions.